EMM software and knowledge buyers need to find the right product

 The strength of XenMobile is its ability to provide access to Windows-based software on a mobile device.
 This is beneficial for highly mobile workforces such as sales teams.
 The downside is that user experience is poor, particularly on a mobile phone.
 Older Windows 7 apps do not translate well to a touch environment.
 Citrix is doing a lot of work to counter the problems of earlier XenMobile deployments with a touch-friendly software developer's kit that users can add to desktop apps and that provides easier access on a mobile platform.

 The biggest challenge for companies utilizing Citrix tools is scalability.
-Small and midsize companies should be fine, but larger companies will have problems if they fail to correctly configure their software as a service environment.
+Small and midsize companies should be fine, but larger companies will have problems if they fail to correctly configure their SaaS environment.

 MaaS360 is a compelling, reasonably priced tool with fast deployment.
 Each service in MaaS360 is also available as an API, providing an opportunity for developers to extend the security of mobile apps through centralized EMM software.